josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🚰_when_cyber_reaches_the_machinery.md

 - what they could control;
 - what they changed;
 - what the machinery did;
+- whether alarms, interlocks, or protective controls remained trustworthy;
 - what operators could still see;
 - what operators could still control;
 - whether manual fallback was required;
 - whether the fallback worked;
+- who absorbed the exceptional labour, risk, delay, or uncertainty;
+- whether access changed hands or a later customer commissioned its use;
 - which technology recurs elsewhere;
 - which systems depend upon the affected machinery;
 - what physical or civilian effect followed;